Bearings Purchase Guide

 - Sealed or open (Removable Shield)

-- Are you interested in speed and long-distance runs, you can use high-precision bearings lubricated with oil.
-They spin extremely fast and are easy to clean, but dirt can damage them quickly.
+- If speed and long-distance travel appeal to you, high-precision bearings with oil lubrication are recommended.
+They spin remarkably fast and are easy to clean, but dirt can quickly compromise them.

-Never use a metal hammer as it will destroy the bearing and your warranty.
+Never utilise a metal hammer as it will ruin the bearings and void your warranty.

 Material

-Better bearings are made of real bearing-steel, such as chrome, titanium, or Swiss steel.
+Superior bearings utilise bearing-specific metals such as chrome, titanium, or Swiss steel.

-In ceramic bearings (usually used for speed skating) the balls are made of industrial ceramic (Silicon Nitride).
-Ceramic balls seldom rust and are more durable than steel.
+In ceramic bearings (commonly used in speed skating), the balls comprise industrial ceramic (Silicon Nitride).
+These ceramic balls are less prone to rust and outlast steel.

 Precision/ABEC